neurallayer/roboquant-quickstart/src/main/resources/archetype-resources/docs/README.md

 3. select `Import project from external model` -> select `Maven` -> click `create`
 4. Done

-You are now ready to continue to develop your trading application in IntelliJ IDEA.
+You are now ready to develop your trading application in IntelliJ IDEA.